Soean/wpstarter/docs/10-WP-Starter-Command.md

 assuming that "step-one" and "step-two" are all the steps listed in the `custom-steps` setting.

-Note that tis flag is ignored when running in the "opt-in" mode (i.e. listing one or more steps without using the `--skip` flag).
+Note that this flag is ignored when running in the "opt-in" mode (i.e. listing one or more steps without using the `--skip` flag).
 Reason is opt-in mode takes precedence over opt-out mode, so if the command is run like:

 ```shell
 composer wpstarter step-one --skip-custom